We at Bohème devote our lives to winegrowing on California’s Sonoma Coast.

 It sounds challenging.

-It often is.
-It tests you both intellectually and physically.
-I think of it as a sport that is foreign at first, but becomes intuitive with practice.
-The skills that help in the field can be as simple as how to tune a tractor implement or optimize a vine's shoot count on a rocky hillside, next to healthier soil with a denser canopy.
+Yes, it often is and tests you both intellectually and physically.
+It’s arcane at first, but becomes intuitive with practice.
+The skills that help in the field can be as simple as how to tune a tractor implement or reduce a vine's shoot count on a rocky hillside, next to healthier soil with a denser canopy.

 How did you get started making wine?

-I grew up in Oregon and came every summer to stay with my grandparents - where my mother grew up - at Caymus in Rutherford.
-I'd do all sorts of jobs around the winery and ride the Honda 50 in the vineyard.
-Later I was encouraged by my uncle and grandfather to get into the wine business.
+I grew up in Oregon and came every summer to stay with my grandparents, where my mother was raised, at Caymus in Rutherford.
+I'd do all sorts of jobs around the winery and ride a Honda 50 in the vineyard.
+Later I was encouraged by my uncle and grandfather to join in my family wine tradition.
 In 2000 I finished college and started working for my uncle, managing his vineyard near Occidental.
 At that moment I became a 5th generation California vintner.
-I was taught a lot by them but, like many vintners, had to figure much of it out on my own.
+I was helped immensely by them, but like most winemakers, had to figure much out on my own.
 There’s no perfect formula and we all learn in different ways.

 Does growing the grapes make you better at making wine?

-I suppose it does.
+There’s no question it does.
 Wine starts with the grapes, of course.
-French use the word, vigneron – meaning someone who grows grapes for wine making.
-The best reason would be cause and effect.
-In any profession, the more attuned one is with outcomes from earlier inputs, the better one gets at the craft.
+In any profession, the more attuned one is with outcomes from earlier inputs, the better one becomes.
 More connections can be drawn and communication improves among the team.
-We can make better decisions and implement ideas in the vineyard that help the wine, because our operations are integrated.
+We can make better decisions and implement ideas in the vineyard that help the wine because our operations are integrated.

 Can you give an example?

-I can optimize the quality of the fruit according to what I personally feel is important.
-Growers are often motivated to grow more fruit; winemakers always want highest quality.
-These two things can be at odds.
-We’ll drop fruit or trim off parts of clusters which can take lots of time but enables the best quality of the crop.
-Our fruit is normally sorted before it’s picked and arrives at the winery.
-As grower/ winemakers we also know when a diminishing return for quality is reached.
+I place great importance on the quality of the fruit because I feel it vastly improves wine quality.
+Growers are often motivated to grow more fruit; winemakers always emphasize quality.
+These two goals are often at odds with one another.
+We’ll drop fruit or trim off parts of clusters which takes lots of time, but enables the highest quality fruit.
+We consider our fruit “sorted” before it’s picked—when it arrives at the winery—it needs no further sorting.
+As winegrowers we also know when a diminishing return for quality is reached.

 Do you think of yourself as a winemaker these days?